- Decide on a name

 The name and purposes of a society form its constitution.
 Other information, including operational information, may be included in the society’s bylaws.
 If your society wants to be a member-funded society, you must indicate that in your constitution.

-Section 6: Does your society qualify and want to become a member-funded society?
+Section 6: Does your society want to become a member-funded society?

 Section 7: Bylaws of the society